 2.1.6 Define an injury

-2.1.6.1 Contributing factor | 2.1.6.2 Significant contributing factor | 2.1.6.3 Heart attack and stroke injuries | 2.1.6.4 Arising out of or in the course of employment | 2.1.6.5 Injuries deemed to arise out of or in the course of employment | 2.1.6.6 Injury during a recess | 2.1.6.7 Travelling for work | 2.1.6.8 Attendance at other places | 2.1.6.9 Injuries sustained while working from home
+2.1.6.1 Contributing factor | 2.1.6.2 Significant contributing factor | 2.1.6.3 Heart attack and stroke injuries | 2.1.6.4 Arising out of or in the course of employment | 2.1.6.5 Injuries deemed to arise out of or in the course of employment | 2.1.6.6 Injury during a recess | 2.1.6.7 Travelling for work | 2.1.6.8 Attendance at other places | 2.1.6.9 Injuries sustained while working from home | 2.1.6.10 Predominant cause (for primary mental injuries only)

-Once the type of injury has been established, compensability is then determined by whether it arose out of or in the course of employment.
+Once the type of injury has been established, compensability is then determined by applying the relevant causation test.

-The definition of injury has both a ‘general’ sense and an ‘extended’ one.
+The definition of injury has both a ‘primary’ sense and an ‘extended’ one.

 Diseases and pre-existing injuries

-If ‘sudden physiological change’ is not present, a worker must establish an injury in its ‘extended’ sense.
+As mentioned, if ‘sudden physiological change’ is not present, a worker must establish an injury in its ‘extended’ sense.

 In its extended sense, injury incorporates a disease, or a recurrence, aggravation, exacerbation or deterioration of a pre-existing injury or disease.